Tunisia: Freedom and the pursuit of unhappiness

 This sense of a paradise lost actually originates with and is more common amongst older people, who have established a veritable nostalgia industry, which is slowly trickling down the age pyramid.
 To hear Tunisian nostalgists speak, one is left with the impression that everything was better prior to the revolution: the economy was better, people were better off, people had a greater sense of civic duty, etc.

 Some of those who subscribe to this sort of narrative do so out of frustration at their present hardships or fear of what lies ahead.
 Others do so as an expression of their authoritarian tendencies.
 They believe, or have been conditioned to believe, that Arabs do not understand or are not ready for democracy, and that they need a “strong” leader to keep them in check.
-The number of times I have heard this view, often combined with admiration for the likes of Egypt's or, worse, 's Kim Jong-un, is shocking.
+The number of times I have heard this view, often combined with admiration for the likes of Egypt’s Abdel-Fattah al-Sisi or, worse, North Korea’s Kim Jong-un, is shocking.

 “The fact that no leader has emerged also means that there is always a certain nostalgia for a time when the president enjoyed great authority,” explains Sarah Ben Hamadi.